Facts or Fiction Military Divorce

 You should contact an experienced Oklahoma Military Family Law Attorney, if you are a service member facing divorce.
 Many hazards exist with military families considering divorce.
 The dangers primary concern division of marital property, the property location/jurisdiction for divorce, military retirement and disability pay, as well as child custody.
 Your interests demand you contact a military family law attorney that understands the unique issues and challenges associated with military divorce and family law issues.

 Whether you or your family member is serving at Tinker AFB, Ft.
-Sill, Vance AFB, Altus AFB, McAlester Army Ammunition Army Base; a Reservists; or a National Guardsmen; Cannon Law Firm has been there before with clients facing Oklahoma military divorce or division of military pension and can help you.
+Sill, Vance AFB, Altus AFB, McAlester Army Ammunition Army Base; a Reservists; or a National Guardsmen; CANNON & ASSOCIATES has been there before with clients facing Oklahoma military divorce or division of military pension and can help you.

 FACT OR FICTION IN MILITARY DIVORCES